-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-ofnetwork hospital authorized by

-Services that are covered for you What you must pay when you get these services Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork. the plan and your cost is the cost sharing you would pay at a network hospital.
-We provide worldwide emergency coverage.
-You pay a \$90 copay for worldwide emergency care.
-Health and wellness education programs This plan covers the following health and wellness education programs: Nutritional Counseling Services are covered as dictated by physician's treatment plan.
-You pay a \$0 copay for Nutritional Counseling.
-Either group or individual sessions are covered based on needs, physician treatment plan, and available services appropriate for the member based on the physician's treatment plan.
-Mindful Program supports the behavioral and emotional part of helping you manage your health.
-You pay a \$0 copay for Telehealth counseling visit.
-A 24-hour Mindful Advocate is available to assist by calling the Behavioral Health number on the back of your ID Card.
-You pay a \$0 copay for Fitness Health Club Membership/Fitness classes through SilverSneakers® Locate a fitness facility or take virtual fitness classes online at SilverSneakers.com programs.
-You may also order a home work out kit by calling Silver Sneakers at 1-888-423-4632 (TTY: 711) Blue KC 24-Hour Nurseline Talk to a nurse to see if you need a doctor right away or set up a visit for later You pay a \$0 copay for Nurseline.
-Ask about managing diabetes, asthma, high blood pressure, high cholesterol and more
+You pay a \$90 copay for worldwide emergency care

+Health and wellness education programs

+This plan covers the following health and wellness education programs:

+• Nutritional Counseling

+- o Services are covered as dictated by physician's treatment plan. - o Either group or individual sessions are covered based on needs, physician treatment plan, and available services appropriate for the member based on the physician's treatment plan.

+Mindful

+- o Program supports the behavioral and emotional part of helping you manage your health. - o A 24-hour Mindful Advocate is available to assist by calling the Behavioral Health number on the back of your ID Card.

+• Health Club Membership/Fitness classes through SilverSneakers®†

+- o Locate a fitness facility or take virtual fitness classes online at SilverSneakers.com - o You may also order a home work out kit by calling Silver Sneakers at 1-888-423-4632 (TTY: 711)

+• Blue KC 24-Hour Nurseline†

-- o Get helpful healthcare resources - A 24-hour nurseline offered through CareNet is available to all Blue Medicare Advantage Members at 1-833-546-9354 (TTY: 711)
+- o Talk to a nurse to see if you need a doctor right away or set up a visit for later - o Ask about managing diabetes, asthma, high blood pressure, high cholesterol and more - Get helpful healthcare resources - o A 24-hour nurseline offered through CareNet is available to all Blue Medicare Advantage Members at 1-833-546-9354 (TTY: 711)